Alaskan Malamute Temperament: Resilient independence paired with a people-loving heart

-In 1984, the 100th anniversary of the American Kennel Club, 4 stamps with 8 dogs were featured on stamps for the first time.
-The dog breeds included were: The Beagle, Boston Terrier, Chesapeake Bay Retriever, Cocker Spaniel, American Foxhound, a Black and Tan Coonhound, the Collie and last but not least the Alaskan Malamute.
-This was to commemorate the importance of these dogs to the development of American culture and manifest a place in the society.
+In 1984, the 100th anniversary of the American Kennel Club, 4 stamps with 8 dogs were featured for the first time.
+The dog breeds included were: The Beagle, Boston Terrier, Chesapeake Bay Retriever, Cocker Spaniel, American Foxhound, a Black and Tan Coonhound, the Collie and last but not least, the Alaskan Malamute.
+This was to commemorate their importance to the development of American culture and manifest a place in society.

 "To follow soon"

-The Malamute is a loyal and brave dog breed that can make a great pet for the right person.
-They're not suited for just anybody.
-Before you decide to bring them into your home, it's important to read beyond this article, consult a breeder and speak to a vet.
+The Alaskan Malamute has a loyal and brave temperament that can make an excellent pet for the right person.
+However, they're not suited for just anybody.
+So before you decide to bring them into your home, it's important to read beyond this article, consult a breeder and speak to a vet.

 Alaskan Malamute Summary Info box